yaonam/LevYieldX/README.md

 # LevYieldX
 An API written in Go that finds cross-chain leveraged yield farming strategies based on your risk tolerance and portfolio.

+This project is an API that provides all the information necessary to identify the best cross-chain leveraged yield farming strategies and to execute them.
+Users can input the liquidity amount, preferred base collateral tokens, leverage usage, chains, and protocols.
+The API will present all possible strategies, and once the user has selected one, all the transactions required to execute it.

 ```
 Example: Bob has $10,000 USDT.
 The API found two profitable strategies.